PierreIsCoding/sdiy/VCA_Ducker/README.md

 ### Section 4: Mix / Mute
 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/VCA_Ducker/images/spdt.png" width="1200" />

-This section is based on a basic crossfader but instead of using a traditional potentiometer to pan between two signals a simple SPDT switch is used.
+This section is based on a basic crossfader but instead of using a traditional potentiometer to pan between two signals a SPDT switch is used.
 This configuration allows you to have three different signal outputs depending on the position of the switch!
 * UP: kick only.
 * CENTER: mix of kick with audio signal.
 * DOWN: audio signal only.

 ## Build Notes
 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/VCA_Ducker/images/back_small.jpg" width="400" />